Coronavirus: Turkish Super Lig to restart from June 12 | Goal.com

 "Today, our Board of Directors convened.

-“We made evaluations within the scope of the Normalization Plan prepared by our state with all institutions and organizations.
+"We made evaluations within the scope of the Normalisation Plan prepared by our state with all institutions and organisations.
 We know the difficulty and responsibility of our mission.
 We drew a road map considering all the conditions.

 "I would like to announce to you now our decision, which the public opinion is waiting for.